 Blessed are those who are persecuted for righteousness’ sake, for theirs is the kingdom of heaven.
 Matthew 5:3-10

 That is what revival looks like.
-It changes how we think, and it’s not a small change.
-May God raise up multitudes of Beatitudes-thinking churches the whole world over.
+It reveals a change in our whole way of thinking.
+May God raise up multitudes of Beatitudes-minded churches the whole world over.